Techiral/VibeFlow/README.md

--- Add constraints if they don't exist (more complex to check existence, ensure they match above) -- Example for one constraint (repeat for others if needed, ensuring names are unique or manage drops) DO $$
+-- Add constraints if they don't exist (more complex to check existence, ensure they match above) -- Using DO block to check for constraint existence before adding DO $$
 BEGIN
   IF NOT EXISTS (